jwGitHub9860/Hotel_Reservation_Application/README.md

 Rajesh.
 “Round a Double to 2 Decimal Places [duplicate].”
 Edited by Ryanyuyu, _Stack Overflow_, 11 May 2010, stackoverflow.com/questions/2808535/round-a-double-to-2-decimal-places.
 Accessed 27 May 2025.

 Rana, Laxman.
 “Removing Time from a Date Object?”
 Edited by Rangi Lin, Stack Overflow, 22 Mar.
 2012, stackoverflow.com/questions/9816459/removing-time-from-a-date-object.
 Accessed 5 Jun.
 2025.

+“Remove All Elements from the Arraylist in Java.” _GeeksforGeeks_, GeeksforGeeks, 11 Dec.
+2018, www.geeksforgeeks.org/java/remove-all-elements-from-the-arraylist-in-java/.
+Accessed 13 Jun.
+2025.

 sdellysse.
 “When to Use LinkedList over ArrayList in Java?”
 Edited by Simeon Leyzerzon, _Stack Overflow_, 27 Nov.
 2008, stackoverflow.com/questions/322715/when-to-use-linkedlist-over-arraylist-in-java.
 Accessed 24 May 2025.